 23. Squeeze water with a sponge

-24. Play with toys in a bucket of rice
+24. Play with toys in a sensory bin

-There’s something thrilling about dipping your hand into a bucket of rice.
-Your child will love exploring the feel of rice, especially when he can play with toys at the same time.
+There’s something thrilling about dipping your hand into a bucket of dried rice or sand.
+Your child will love exploring the textures, especially when he can play with toys at the same time.

-Fill a large container or bucket with rice and place a few simple toys inside.
+Fill large containers or sensory bins with rice or sand and place a few simple toys inside.
 Encourage him to find the toys or use it as a setting for pretend play.

 25. Visit a kids play area